 If you have an unused Raspberry PI or some othe devive that can run Linux, my advise would be to use that device for interception the logger traffic, to avoid conflicts on your Synology.

 Still forward the logging to Omnik portal

 The omnikloggerproxy.py script enables you to intercept the logger data, send it to MQTT and still forward your data to the logging servers in the cloud.
 There only problem is that by rerouting trafic to ‘22.214.171.124’ will also prevent forwarding.
-This way you will nog get any updates at the omnikportal site.
-If you have the possibility to run omnikloggerproxy.py on a host elsewhere on the Internet, you could still forward your inverters logging to that host and finally proxy the logging to the Omnik/SolarMAN.
+This way you will not get any updates forwarded to the SolarMan services.
+If you have the possibility to run omnikloggerproxy.py on a host elsewhere on the Internet, you could still forward your inverters logging to that host and finally proxy the logging to the SolarMAN portals.
 This scenario is supported.
-The second instance of omnikloggerproxy.py will then forward to 126.96.36.199:10004 over TCP so it will be delivered to the Solarman infrastructure and will become available in https://www.omnikportal.com.
+The second instance of omnikloggerproxy.py will then forward to 126.96.36.199:10004 over TCP so it will be delivered to the Solarman infrastructure and will become available in https://www.solarmanpv.com/portal.